Easy Air Fryer Puff Pastry Danishes with Cream Cheese & Jam

 Ingredient Variations and Substitutions

-- Healthier Version– switch out the sugar for honey and lemon juice
+- Healthier Version – swap the sugar for honey and add a squeeze of lemon juice.

 Supplies